Major Shelah Waters | 5th Regiment Cavalry U.S.

 Shelah’s first cousin and classmate was David L. Phillips.
 Dave would serve as a Confederate officer in the 7th Tennessee Volunteers.
 The 7th were the tip of the spear in Virginia; serving from the start of the war, all the way to Appomattox.
 He attended Union for 2 years prior to the war.
 They were both brothers of the Phi Gamma Delta fraternity.

 Waters joined the U.S. Army in August of 1862, a year after his first cousin signed on with the South.
 He was commissioned a 2nd Lt. and rose to the rank of Major with the 5th Tennessee Cavalry, USA.
+His younger brother Major Thomas Waters served in the same regiment.

 In 1869 President Andrew Johnson nominated him for Minister to Ecuador.
 In that same year, he was living in McMinnville, Tennessee.
 The cave pictured below is in that area, so it is more than likely his mark.